 AWS Specific Components:

-1. Metrics-Server: This is required on AWS EKS cluster for metrics collection.
+1. Metrics-Server: This is required on AWS EKS cluster for autoscaling.

 2. AWS Ebs CSI Driver : This is required for supporting EBS volumes on EKS cluster.